sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/precise_code_intelligence.md

 [LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md)
 (Language Server Index Format) data to deliver precomputed code navigation.
 It provides fast and highly accurate code navigation but needs to be periodically generated and uploaded to your Sourcegraph instance.
 Precise code navigation is an opt-in feature: repositories for which you have not uploaded indexes will continue to use the search-based code navigation.

-> NOTE: Precise code navigation using LSIF is supported in Sourcegraph 3.8 and up.

 ## Getting started

 See the [how-to guides](../how-to/index.md) to get started with precise code navigation.